 BAY AREA REGION

-Alameda, Contra Costa, San Francisco, San Mateo, Santa Clara, Sonoma, and Santa Cruz
+Alameda, Contra Costa, San Francisco, San Mateo, Santa Clara, and Sonoma

 Orange, Riverside, San Bernardino, San Diego, Santa Barbara, and Ventura